-I wrote last time about why we chose to give away 10% of our income even as we were paying down our debt.
+I have written before about why we chose to give away 10% of our income even as we were paying down our debt.
 Now I want to talk about how to choose where to give.
 If we’re going to give away hard-earned cash, we want it to be used wisely.
 The organizations that will use it most responsibly are not always (in fact, I would say rarely are) those with sad commercials on the television.

 So how do we choose where to give?
 I have a few pointers from my own experience.